WillSullivan/idownvotedbecause/CONTRIBUTING.md

 This is making the asumption that the user is lazy.
 Not only does it not help, it can also make readers feel insulted or targeted.
 Instead:

-> Homework questions are often frowned upon by users as they are generally low quality and show little work.
+> Homework questions are often frowned upon by users as they are generally low quality and show little effort in learning the assigned material.

 _Again,_ try to avoid targeting users in any way.
 They are likely to be upset already and feel that they are being personally down-voted.
 Re-enforcing this felling will not help the website contribute to their learning.